-How to Email QuickBooks file?
+How to Email QuickBooks File?
 This is probably one of the most commonly asked questions from users who hire an accountant to manage their books.
-Most small businesses choose an accountant to manage their day-to-day bookkeeping, but you need to have a basic knowledge of how things work even if you hire an accountant.
+Most small businesses choose an accountant to manage their day-to-day bookkeeping, but you need to have a basic knowledge of how things work, even if you hire an accountant.
 If you are unsure how to send your QuickBooks file to your accountant, then read the complete blog for a step-by-step tutorial.
 Along with a detailed method of emailing QuickBooks files, we have also listed the pros and cons of sending QuickBooks data via email.

-How Secure Sharing your QuickBooks Data via Email is?
+How Secure Sharing Your QuickBooks Data via Email is?

 There are multiple ways to securely share your QuickBooks company file with your CPA, where sending the file via email is the most common method.
 However, emailing the QuickBooks data is not the most secure way to share it with your accountant, as emails might get compromised and can be sent to the wrong email addresses by mistake.
-To overcome the negative aspects of emailing QuickBooks Desktop Company files, you can use QuickBooks Accountant File Transfer Service that encrypts the file and shares it over Intuit®’s server to secure your data.
+To overcome the negative aspects of emailing QuickBooks Desktop Company files, you can use QuickBooks Accountant File Transfer Service, which encrypts the file and shares it over Intuit®’s server to secure your data.

 File Types that can be Shared via Email